adriancarriger/angularfire2-offline/examples/ionic/README.md

 import { NgModule, ErrorHandler } from '@angular/core';
 import { AngularFireModule } from 'angularfire2';
 import { AngularFireOfflineModule } from 'angularfire2-offline';
-import { IonicApp, IonicModule, IonicErrorHandler } from 'ionic-angular';
+import { IonicApp, IonicErrorHandler, IonicModule } from 'ionic-angular';

 import { MyApp } from './app.component';
 import { AboutPage } from '../pages/about/about';